 Q: Where can I find the voice in Windows 10 Settings?

-Q: Can CereProc voices be run on MacOS Mojave?
+Q: Can CereProc voices be run on MacOS Catalina?

-A: CereProc voices for Apple Mac OSX can be run on Intel Macs running Lion, Mountain Lion, Mavericks, Yosemite El Capitan, Sierra, and Mojave If you have an older release of a CereProc voice, it may not be compatible with more up-to-date versions of Mac OSX.
+A: CereProc voices for Apple Mac OSX can be run on Intel Macs running Lion, Mountain Lion, Mavericks, Yosemite El Capitan, Sierra, Mojave and Catalina.
+If you have an older release of a CereProc voice, it may not be compatible with more up-to-date versions of Mac OSX.
+During installation, Catalina users may be prompted with a warning "CereVoice6.pkg can't be

 Q: When I install a downloaded voice, it prompts me for a license.
 Where do I get the license from?

-A: The license key for each of the purchased voices is sent in the invoice email, immediately after the purchase of a voice.
+A: In v5 and earlier of CereProc voices, the license key for each of the purchased voices is sent in the invoice email, immediately after the purchase of a voice.
 If you did not receive, or have deleted the email, please contact CereProc using the support request form.

 Q: I wish to forward the license key CereProc sent me to another email address.
 Can I do this?